cacheclear/laracasts/README.md

 ####E06_Working_With_the_Query_Builder

+- If you catch data from the database and return it as output to the screen, laravel will automatically convert it to json format

 #####Artisan:
 - "php artisan" shows all artisan commands
 - the section with the "make" commands can be recognized as file generating commands